assagman/xpert/README.md

-# open-agents
+# xpert
-Open agents for dynamic software automations
+xpert is both a CLI tool and a package for AI interactions